'He put up signs reminding Arsenal players to chew' - How Wenger revolutionised English football's health h...

 But it did not take long for everyone at Highbury to realise that they had brought someone in who was going to leave an indelible mark on the club.

-The changes were immediate, some big and some subtle, but they all made a huge impact - both on the pitch and off it.
+The changes were immediate, some big and some subtle, but they all made a huge impact – both on and off the pitch.

-Wenger inherited a squad that mostly had been schooled and moulded under Graham, although the arrival a year earlier of Dennis Bergkamp and David Platt from Italy had added a touch of European influence to the changing room.
+Wenger inherited a squad of players that had mostly been schooled and moulded under Graham, although the arrival a year earlier of Dennis Bergkamp and David Platt from Italy had added a touch of European influence to the changing room.

-With the likes of David Seaman, Tony Adams, Nigel Winterburn, Ray Parlour and Ian Wright in his squad, Arsenal’s new manager knew he had the spine of a team that could be successful, but that he had to change their way of thinking to get the very best out of them.
+With the likes of David Seaman, Tony Adams, Nigel Winterburn, Ray Parlour and Ian Wright at his disposal, Arsenal’s new manager knew he had the spine of a team that could be successful, but that he had to change their way of thinking to get the very best out of them.

 “He had players who were committed, who knew the game, but physically they probably didn’t live their lives the way they should,” recalls Gary Lewin, who was Arsenal’s physio at the time.